rumineykova/android-lab/README.md

 Create an Android project with the name Dice Roller.
 Select Git as a version control system.
 Each level below should be a separate commit! </br>
 Quick summary:  </br>
 Level 1: Create an app for rolling a dice.
-The app shoudld contain a button that when clicked genrates and displays a random numnber. </br>
+The app shoudld contain a button that when clicked generates and displays a random number. </br>
-Level 2:  Then add an input box where the user can enter a number from 1 to 10.
-Repeat the process above, if the generated dice number is the same as the number in the box, then display Congratulations.</br>
+Level 2:  Then add an input box where the user can enter a number from 1 to 6.
+Repeat the process above, if the generated dice number is the same as the number in the box, then display Congratulations. </br>
-Level 3: Add a a text box that displays the user points, e.g the number of times that the user has guessed the dice. </br>
+Level 3: Add a a text box that displays the user points, e.g the number of times that the user has guessed the number on the dice. </br>
+Finally, push your repository to github </br>

 Resources that can help you: </br>
-Creating a new Android project is explained [here](https://developer.android.com/training/basics/firstapp/creating-project)) Finally, push your repository to github </br>
+Creating a new Android project is explained [here](https://developer.android.com/training/basics/firstapp/creating-project)

 ## Part II: Fix the bug
-In this exercise, you will modify an existing repository and will submit a pull request for it. </br>
+In this exercise, you will modify an existing repository and will submit a pull request to correct a nasty bug in the repository. </br>
-Let's get strated, follow the steps below: </br>
 * __Step 1:__ Accept the assignment invitation from this [link](https://classroom.github.com/a/38k1-dLf) </br>
    Accepting the invitation will create a copy of the repository for you. </br>
    The name of the assignement repository will be something like: git-lab-yourusername  </br>